- Special Offers

 Lusty Beg Island

 Boa Island Kesh Co Fermanagh BT93 8AD

 Lusty Beg Island is located off the main Kesh - Belleek road and (unless you arrive by boat) a little ferry takes you over to the island.
 It’s an unusual place and worth a visit, if only to call into the pleasant waterside pub for a drink, a cup of tea or an informal bite to eat.
 However, you could stay much longer as accommodation is available in lodges, chalets and a motel, all spread relatively inconspicuously around the wooded island.
 Conferences, corporate entertaining and management training are specialities, and all sorts of activity breaks are offered.
 There’s a leisure centre with swimming pool, sauna, tennis and pool table, and there’s also a football pitch, canoes, bike hire, archery, clay pigeon shooting, and equestrian & fly fishing nearby.
+If indulgence is more your style, the tranquil waterside Island Spa offers a two-storey retreat featuring gorgeous Voya organic seaweed products from Co Sligo.
 Visiting boats are welcome and there is likely to be music on Saturday nights.
 Bar food is available daily in summer, probably weekends only off season - phone ahead for details and also to confirm days and times of barbecues and other theme nights.